You Could Collect Damages After a Car Accident in Bethpage

 - Negotiating a settlement with the insurance company

-- Litigating your case, if a pre-trial settlement agreement cannot be reached
+- Litigating your case, if we cannot reach a pre-trial settlement agreement

 Contact Our Law Firm to Get Started

-If you or a loved one was injured in a car accident, a Bethpage car accident lawyer from the Law Office of Cohen & Jaffe, LLP is ready to assist you with all aspects of your claim.
-We will conduct an investigation into the cause of your accident and identify all potential sources of compensation.
+If you or a loved one was injured in a Bethpage car accident, the Law Office of Cohen & Jaffe, LLP is ready to assist you with all aspects of your claim.
+Your lawyer will investigate your accident and identify all potential sources of compensation.

 Contact us today at (516) 358-6900 to get started.